 Also, it is a good idea to allow at least one extra inch of length on each board.
 You can cut off the extra after the assembly is complete.

-For my example 13" x 13" cabinet door, I cut three sections of 1x6 to 14" in length using a circular saw or compound miter saw.Continue to 3 of 10 below.
+For this example 13 by 13 inch cabinet door, cut three sections of 1 by 6 foot wood to 14 inches in length using a circular saw or compound miter saw.Continue to 3 of 10 below.

 03 of 10

 Joint the Edges of the Boards

 With the board cut to length, the next step to building slab-style cabinet doors is to make sure that the edges of the boards are flat, straight and square to the faces of the board.